 Is work experience required for admission?

-Full-time work experience is not required for admission.
-The UC Davis MBA Program admits students with an amazing range of experience as well as a select number of students who enroll directly from an undergraduate program without traditional work experience.
+Full-time work experience is not required for admission, but highly preferred.
+The UC Davis MBA Program admits students with an amazing range of experience as well as an exceptionally small number of students who enroll directly from an undergraduate program without traditional work experience.
 Typically these candidates demonstrate superior academic potential as well as outstanding leadership, maturity and focus by their success in extracurricular and community activities.

 What is the minimum GMAT or GRE score requirement?

 The UC Davis MBA Program does not have a minimum GMAT or GRE score requirement.
 GMAT and GRE scores are valid for five years and you may take the test as many times as allowed by the Graduate Management Admissions Council and ETS.
 We will use the highest score submitted when considering your application for admission.
 You may register for the GMAT or GRE and view our current student Full-Time MBA profile, Part-Time MBA profile and MPAc profile online.

 What is an Admissions Video and what role does it play in the admissions process?

 Within 5 business days of submitting your application, selected candidates will receive an email invitation to complete an online Admissions Video.
 You will have one week from the receipt of the email to complete the video.
 This is a positive indicator of our interest in your application but does not guarantee admission.